Return to Index

 |Image 2: Stage III and IV (Metastatic) Breast Cancer|

 The TNM system has undergone numerous revisions as more is learned about how various cancers behave in the body.
 In addition, blood (hematologic) cancers, such as the leukemias, require staging systems that reflect their unique nature.
-To learn more about how a specific cancer is staged, click here to link to In Depth Reports and find the particular cancer you are interested in.
+In Depth Reports have staging and other information specific the most common cancers.

 - GX (grade not assessable)